 For those who have always been intrigued by meditation but do not know where or how to start, I’ve created a step-by-step guide.
 Meditation is very simple and comes easily with practice.

-Step One | Find a Quiet and Comfortable environment.
+Step One | Find a Quiet and Comfortable Environment.

 • There is no one way to meditate.